The City of Waynesboro, VA

 the wonderful folks at Townsend Press, headed by John Langan,

 who are continually donating Bluford and other books from the

 to children in Virginia and North Carolina and are being

 used to help establish a love for reading.
 They are currently

 being distributed to every 8th grade student at Kate Collins Middle

-School. and the 9th and 10th graders at Waynesboro High
+program in place with the 9th graders at Waynesboro High School.
+The

-School.
-The plan is to add on a new grade level every school year
+plan is to add on a new grade level every school year.

 Within several short years, the